nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 In my opinion, the tooling described here was pretty neat, worked pretty well, and created an effective and productive development experience for many of Stripe's engineers.

-That said, I would not recommend that anyone treat this writeup as a playbook or uncritically attempt to recreate the same experience!
-The systems described here were desiged in a specific context for a specific organization with a specific codebase and environment; different contexts would almost certainly call for **some** different choices.
-I want to reflect here on a few of the details of Stripe's organization and technical stack that I think heavily shaped the choices I've outlined.
+That said, different organizations have different technical, social, and business constraints, and it's unlikely this system should be cloned identically by anyone else.
+I want to reflect here on a few of the details of Stripe's organization and technical stack that I think shaped the tooling I've outlined.

-## Team scale
+## Engineering organization size

-The tooling I described here was developed over a range of time where Stripe's engineering team grew from perhaps two hundred to over a thousand.
+The tooling I described here was developed over a range of time where Stripe's engineering team grew from a few hundred to over a thousand.
 While many of the components here existed in some form since Stripe's earliest days, the "mature" versions of these tools desscribed here were built and maintained by Stripe's developer productivity team (often known as "dev-prod"), which consisted of perhaps 10 engineers by the end of my tenure.

 I've described a lot of fairly-involved custom tooling; building that tooling made sense for Stripe, which was large enough that it made sense to invest a team in building it and, more importantly, in **maintaining** it.
 Stitching together a file watcher and `rsync` in order to synchronize files from a laptop to a remote devbox is easy -- a day's work at most for a basic version.
 The magic of `pay sync` was not the basic functionality, but that it was owned and maintained by a team that invested in observability and ongoing maintenance to make it nearly magical: something that **always** worked, and which users didn't have to think about.
+That work could only be supported by a team with the ongoing resources to maintain the tool.

+Stripe was also still **growing** rapidly.
+In a rapidly growing organization, it's much more important to have a developer environment that "just works" out of the gate, with minimal setup pain for new engineers.
+That property was a large component of the motivation for the "devbox" model, for instance: Centrally managing the developer environments made it easier to centralize the work of ensuring they stayed healthy and functional.

 ## Codebase

 This infrastructure existed to support a large monorepo with relatively consistent architecture and patterns.
 Having that basis created points of leverage, where the developer productivity team could create shared tooling (like the autoloader, and the devbox service manager) that provided fairly deep integration with the environment and codebase and offered user-friend features.
-In an environment that included a much-larger variety of languages, runtimes, or patterns, it wouldn't make sense to specialize as much for any one, and infrastructure teams need to build more-generic tooling that treats user code as more of a opaque box.
+In an environment that included a much-larger variety of languages, runtimes, or patterns, it doesn't make sense to specialize as much for any one, and infrastructure teams need to build more-generic tooling that treats user code as more of a opaque box.

-Moreover, for various historical, business, and technical reasons, Stripe's codebase was fairly tightly coupled in a number of ways, such that it was clear to those of us on the developer productivity team that would not easily or rapidly be decomposed in any way.
-Thus, while we were continually investing in tooling to build stronger interface boundaries and abstractions, and allow individual teams and product services greater autonomy and separation, it was also clear that the basic code architecture was here to stay for some time, which also justified making relatively large investments in closely-coupled tooling.
+Moreover, for various historical, business, and technical reasons, Stripe's codebase was fairly tightly coupled in a number of ways, such that it was clear to those of us on the developer productivity team that would not easily or rapidly be decomposed in any way (e.g. into a large number of diverse microservices).
+Thus, while we were continually investing in tooling to build stronger interface boundaries and abstractions, and allow individual teams and product services greater autonomy and separation, we also felt confident that the basic structure of the Ruby monorepo was not going to change drastically in any short timeframe, which also justified making relatively large investments in tooling to support it.

-I will note that even at Stripe this choice was somewhat contentious and not always agreed with; even though the majority of the code and business value lived in the Ruby monorepo, Stripe still did have a large number of other codebases running infrastructure components or parts of specialized pipelines; these often received less support from the tooling and infrastructure teams and this could be a source of tension.
+I will note that even at Stripe this choice was somewhat contentious and not always unanimous; even though the majority of the code and business value lived in the Ruby monorepo, Stripe still did have a large number of other codebases running infrastructure components or parts of specialized pipelines; these often received less support from the tooling and infrastructure teams and this was a recurring source of tension.

-This monorepo also, of course, was written in Ruby specifically.
-That choice heavily informed the details of the tooling described here, especially around the autoloader and service models in development.
-Stripe's monorepo was (to our knowledge) the largest Ruby codebase in existence, which meant that existing tools were often not sufficient to support our scale or use cases, further motivating custom development.
+This monorepo, also, was written in Ruby specifically, which has a lot of implications on details of the tooling.
+In addition, Stripe's monorepo was (to our knowledge) the largest Ruby codebase in existence, which meant that existing tools were often not sufficient to support our scale or use cases, further motivating custom development.

 # Closing thoughts